wilburc/wilburc.github.io/_portfolio/ankishare.md

 ### Background

-Our client, a student in medical school, wanted a way for students to easily share the <i>best</i> <a href='http://ankisrs.net'>Anki</a> flash cards.
-At the time, students had to personally ask other students to send them their decks.
+Our client, a student in medical school, wanted a way for students to easily share their <a href='http://ankisrs.net'>Anki</a> flash cards.
 Current issues they faced:

 - Deck availability/variety limited to who you knew
 - Awkward to ask peers for their study materials